 The PCR product provided in this tutorial has been generated with PCR primers designed to amplify the region encoding the mature XynA enzyme (without signal peptide or stop codon) from the bacterium Dictyoglomus thermophilum.
 The primers were designed with extensions to generate an N-terminal NcoI site and a C-terminal BamHI site.
 The NcoI site has been positioned so that ligation will give an in-frame fusion to the pET26B-based PelB signal peptide.
 The BamHI site is positioned so that ligation will generate an in-frame C-terminal fusion of XynA to the pET26B-based HIS-tag.

 Part 1: Performing Restriction Cloning

 The Restriction Cloning window comprises 4 main sections.

 The panel below this, referred to as the “Construct layout” panel ➁ shows tag representations of all sequences selected for the cloning operation.
-You can use the Choose… or Add Insert…buttons to add a new backbone or new insert sequences.
+You can use the Choose… button next to the Backbone dropdown menu or the Add Insert… button to add a new backbone or new insert sequences.

 You can drag and drop tags to change their order, and click on the tag-associated triangle to see a dropdown menu that allows you to switch sites, reverse complement the sequence or modify digestion overhangs on each tag.

 Any tag selected in panel ➁ will be displayed graphically in the “Detailed view” panel ➂.
-The region of the sequence that will be involved in the cloning operation will be highlighted by a thick blue line.
+The region of the sequence that will be involved in the cloning operation will be highlighted with blue shading.